veravolkova/CraftStore/README.md

 ## General info
 A full-stack app created within Server Programming with Spring Boot Course, Haaga-Helia.
 An example of an online craftstore with different types of premium subscriptuions.
-The higher the tier of the subscription is - the mode ads and products a user can add.
+The higher the tier of the subscription is - the more ads and products a user can add.
 There is also admin user who can delete ads and products.

 <img src="https://drive.google.com/uc?export=view&id=1yv7N1-FQoJhr5SM-FP7q8E88q_Mpu0gt" alt="Craftstore Screenshot1" width="750" height="340">